-Keeping your account secure
+Keep your account secure

 Run a scan on your computer with a trusted anti-virus software.
 If the scan detects any suspicious programs or applications, remove them immediately.
 Read more.

 2-step verification adds an extra layer of security to your account by requiring you to sign in with something you know (your password) and something you have (a code sent to your phone).

-- Protect your password.
 Never enter your password after following a link in an email from an untrusted site.
-Always go directly to mail.google.com or www.google.com/Login.
+Always go directly to mail.google.com or accounts.google.com/Login.

-Kaley is on the Accounts support team and author of this help page.
-Please leave suggestions below on how to improve her article.
+Ashley is an Accounts expert and the author of this help page.
+Leave her feedback below about how to improve it.